sheryvnelson/Doppler-Radar-Signal-Processing/README.md

 # Doppler-Radar-Signal-Processing
 Master's Thesis Project - Design of an Interactive Learning Module for Doppler Radar Signal Processing .(Halmstad University, Sweden)
-#Abstract
+## Abstract
 This thesis project presents the design of an interactive learning module for Doppler radar signal processing.
 The work includes
 - MATLAB simulations of Doppler radar signals
 - Real-time implementation of signal processing.
-- Use of radar sensors (Sense2GoL Pulse).
+- Use of radar sensor (Sense2GoL Pulse).
-This repository contains MATLAB scripts and deliverables related to my Master’s thesis.
+This repository contains MATLAB scripts and deliverables related to the Master’s thesis.

 ## Repository Structure
 - /matlab – MATLAB scripts for data extraction, frame storage, frame comparison, and speed estimation.